 Combining contemporary and tradition-inspired elements, Café Mirabilis in Heraklion Crete, Greece, tends to the young, active crowd while remaining true to local influences.
-The café was designed by Lefteris Tsikandilakis, with the declared purpose of creating a place inspired by the coffee culture in Greece and perfectly adapted to the needs of those who are part of it.
+The space was designed by Lefteris Tsikandilakis, with the declared purpose of creating a place inspired by the coffee culture in Greece and perfectly adapted to the needs of those who are part of it.
+The result was a contemporary cafe design that offers more than just delicious treats.

 The shelf structure is a multifunctional element of design.
-Besides dividing the space in functional areas, it holds different types of coffee for sale, or books – inviting the customer to linger around, deeply absorbed into a story.
-The curved construction softens the angles of the room and offers an unmissable focal point around which the seating areas gravitate.
+Besides dividing the space into functional areas, it holds different types of coffee for sale.
+It also displays books that invite customers to linger around, deeply absorbed in a story.
+The curved construction softens the angles of the room and offers an unmissable focal point around which gravitate the seating areas.

-Along the walls, upholstered benches mix with simply cut tables in a design that does away with the superfluous, creating a clean, open space.
+Along the walls, upholstered benches mix with simply cut tables in a design that does away with the superfluous and creates a clean, open space.
 Modern wooden chairs and barstools of industrial inspiration offer more seating options.
-The idea is to create areas that accommodate both large groups and intimate gatherings, and that look equally inviting to the customer who wants to socialize and the one looking for a relaxing, quiet break during a busy day.
+The idea is to bring together areas that accommodate both large groups and intimate gatherings, and that look equally inviting to the customer who wants to socialize and the one looking for a relaxing, quiet break during a busy day.

 The seating area continues outside and includes wooden structures that pair well with the olive trees and give the space a warm, relaxing feel.
-A place perfectly designed for the coffee culture crowd, Café Mirabilis proves that local venues can remain trendy while drawing inspiration from local tradition.
+A place perfectly designed for the coffee culture crowd, the Café Mirabilis contemporary cafe design proves that local venues can remain trendy while drawing inspiration from local tradition.

 Learn about emerging trends of 2015 in commercial interior design HERE.